Cs-Jimmy/game-rental-system/README.md

 - C# (.NET Framework)
 - Windows Forms (WinForms)
 - SQL Server (Local Database)

-- Note: The actual database file is **not included**; this repository is intended to showcase my C# CRUD implementation and GUI design.
+The full database schema and sample data are included in the `SchemaAndData.sql` file.
+You can run this script in SQL Server Management Studio to recreate the database used in this project.